Nikon D5300 vs D6

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D6 is considerably larger (113 percent) than the Nikon D5300.
 Moreover, the D6 is substantially heavier (165 percent) than the D5300.
 It is noteworthy in this context that the D6 is splash and dust-proof, while the D5300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D6) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D5300).
 You can compare the optics available in the Nikon Lens Catalog.

+Concerning battery life, the D5300 gets 600 shots out of its EN-EL14a battery, while the D6 can take 3580 images on a single charge of its EN-EL18c power pack.
 As can be seen in the images above, the D6 has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
-In order to provide similar functionality for the D5300, there are third party battery grips available as optional accessories (see here on eBay).
+In order to provide similar functionality for the D5300, there are third party battery grips available as optional accessories (see here on ebay).